-Cost Accounting - Cost Planning and Management Program
+Cost Accounting - Cost Planning Program

-The purpose of the Cost Planning and Management Program is to provide planning, implementation and support products to Metro departments and agencies so they can manage key products costs within predetermined performance targets and use the cost information to make resource and operational improvement decisions.
+The purpose of the Cost Planning Program is to provide planning, implementation and support products to Metro departments and agencies so they can manage key products costs within predetermined performance targets and use the cost information to make resource and operational improvement decisions.

 Cost Accounting Services